-Your dog is probably getting these nutrients if he eats a balanced diet of fresh, whole foods.
+Your dog is probably getting these nutrients if he eats a balanced raw meat diet that includes fresh, whole foods.
 And he’s probably getting GLA too.
 But if there’s any doubt, you can add a GLA supplement.
-I’ll give you all that information later.

 Let’s look at processed diets in a little more detail.

-In a perfect diet, omega-6 should be present at similar or slightly higher levels than omega-3 (between 1:1 and 5:1).
+In a perfect dog diet, omega-6 should be present at similar or slightly higher levels than omega-3 (between 1:1 and 5:1).
 But today’s processed food diets for dogs are overloaded with omega-6 fatty acids.
 That leads to an imbalance in the omega-6 to omega-3 fatty acid ratio.
-Instead, the ratio is closer to 25:1.
+Instead, the ratio in many foods is closer to 25:1.
 When the balance is this far off, inflammation happens.

 Here’s What Our Dogs Are Eating

 The majority of the dog food supply comes from factory-farmed animals.
 They’re not roaming in the fields munching on grass.
-They’re raised in a barn or a feedlot with thousands of other animals.
-Fed grains; probably genetically modified.
+They’re raised in a barn or a feedlot with thousands of other animalsm eating grains; probably genetically modified.
 This leads to high amounts of omega-6s in the meat.

-Pastured animals have a diet of roots, leaves and grasses that are higher in omega-3s and vitamins.
+Pastured animals have a diet of roots, leaves and grasses that are higher in omega-3 fatty acids and vitamins.

 Grains high in omega-6s lead to an inflammatory response in cows, pigs and chickens … these are the animals used by the dog food industry for kibble.
-Now your dog is eating processed food made with factory-farmed animals … with the addition of even more inflammatory grain and fillers.
+So your dog is eating processed food made with factory-farmed animals plus even more inflammatory grains and fillers.
 Even if you’re feeding raw, check where your raw food manufacturers source their meats.
 It could be factory-farmed as well.

-Factory-farmed meats plus grains create too much of the omega-6 LA as I explained earlier.
+Factory-farmed meats plus grains create too much of the omega-6 LA.
 In a perfect world, LA converts to GLA.
-But … here’s the problem.
+But here’s the problem.

 LA needs the enzyme D6D to convert to GLA.
 But there’s so much LA that the enzyme is used to keep up with the excess amounts of LA.
 The body thinks there is trauma so it converts to the omega-6 AA.
 It triggers inflammation through AA.
 But this isn’t an appropriate reaction.

-It helps but it’s not enough.
+In fact, it helps but it’s not enough.
 It takes a lot of omega-3s to overcome that 25:1 ratio.
-That’s when GLA becomes absolutely essential to reduce inflammation.
-I’ll explain the process next.
+That’s when GLA becomes essential to reduce inflammation.

 Chronic inflammation is responsible for most diseases today.
 There are many things you can do and one key thing is to ensure you feed GLA to your dog.
 And here’s why.